dlebansais/CodeProverBinding/README.md

 ## Assertions

-It is typical in code verification to check that some assertions hold true.
-For instance, a class can have invariants, checked after a class method return.
+It is typical in code verification to check that some assertion holds true.
+For instance, a class can have invariants, checked after a class method returns.
 The syntax for specifying assertions (for example [spec#](https://www.microsoft.com/en-us/research/project/spec/)) doesn't really matter.
 We are interested in the translation to boolean expressions that can be added as constraints.
 For instance, say we have the boolean expression `var isGreater = CreateComparisonExpression(…, ComparisonOperator.Greater, …)`.
-We want to check that `isGreater` holds, but we don't really to keep the expression itself.
+We want to check that `isGreater` holds, but we don't really need to keep the expression itself afterward.
 Think of it as an optimization.

 Another example is invariants.
-When checking correctness, we're not looking to values that satisfy an invariant.
-We want to make sure no value can possibly satisfy the *opposite* of the invariant, which is not the same thing.
+When checking correctness, we're not looking for values that satisfy an invariant.
+We want to make sure that no value can possibly satisfy the *opposite* of the invariant, which is not the same thing.

 Consider: